-Danielle Aubert holds a BA in English Literature from the University of Virginia and an MFA in graphic design from Yale University, where she was awarded the Bradbury Thompson Memorial Prize for Persistent Excellence in Graphic Design upon her graduation in 2005.
+Danielle Aubert holds a BA in English Literature from the University of Virginia and an MFA in graphic design from Yale University.
 She practiced graphic design in New York and Moscow before returning to graduate school.
-In 2005 she moved to Detroit, where she served on the board of the AIGA, taught at the College for Creative Studies, and started her own practice before joining the department of Art and Art History at Wayne State University.
+In 2005 she moved to Detroit, where she served on the board of the AIGA, taught at the College for Creative Studies, and started her own practice before joining the department of Art and Art History at Wayne State University in 2008.

 Criticism: A Journal for Literature and the Arts (2015: Wayne State University Press), a quarterly journal redesigned in 2008

 Producing Waste, Producing Space (2015) poster designed with Manuel Miranda, for a symposium at the Princeton School of Architecture, printed on waste paper

 Marking the Dispossessed (2015: Passenger Books), a collection of marginalia found in 100 used copies of Ursula K. Le Guin’s novel The Dispossessed.

 Thanks for the View, Mr. Mies (2012: Metropolis Books) co-edited and co-designed with Lana Cavar and Natasha Chandani.